jamii/jamii.github.com/_posts/2017-10-07-notes-on-psycgr01-statistics.md

 * Map m-1 from each subspace into full space to ask basic questions
 * Take elementwise products of basic questions to ask about interactions

+Including useful variables often increases power for testing original variables, because reduces error which would obscure small effects.

 Tukey-Kramer to test all possible pairs of groups.

 ## [Lecture 7](https://moodle.ucl.ac.uk/course/view.php?id=11131&section=7)

 ANCOVA - analysis of covariance - same as ANOVA but with continuous as well as categorical predictors.

+Typical use case - control vs treatment whilst controlling for covariate.
+Similar to before, can increase power by reducing error that is obscuring small effects.

+Eg in pre/post test, typically more powerful than just modeling the difference.
+Latter effectively fixes the pre-test parameter to 1, so is only more powerful if ANCOVA estimate was close to 1.

+Homogeneity of regression assumption = no interaction between categorical variable and continuous covariate.